JamieNguyen9/discord-bot/README.md

 * python_dateutil (v2.8.1)

 ## Setup
-TBD
+### 1.

 ## Hosting
 There are two ways to host your bot:
 ### Locally (Mostly for debugging purposes)

 ### On the Cloud (Heroku - 24/7)
-Using a cloud service like Heroku will allow you to host your bot for free 24/7.
+Watch this [video](https://youtu.be/wXn2iIGgHuU) on how to host your bot for free 24/7!
+Credits to Caleb Coffin for making this video.

 ## References
 * [Discord.py Documentation](https://discordpy.readthedocs.io/en/latest/#)